Policy Optimization for Unknown Systems using Differentiable Model Predictive Control: Ablation Studies

-We choose $\delta=10^{-4}$, $\alpha_k=5 \cdot 10^{-5} \log{k+2} / (k+1) ^ {0.75}$ and $\eta_k = 1/(k+1)^\gamma$, with $\gamma\in \{ 0.25,0.5,0.75 \}$, and train for $200$ iterations starting with $Q=\mathcal{Q}$, $R=\mathcal{R}$, and $P$ obtained by solving the DARE with the identified dynamics and cost given by $\mathcal{Q}$ and $\mathcal{R}$.
+We choose $\delta=10^{-5}$, $\alpha_k=2 \cdot 10^{-4} \log(k+2) / (k+1) ^ {0.8}$ and $\eta_k = 1/(k+1)^\gamma$, with $\gamma\in \{ 0.25,0.5,0.75 \}$, and train for $300$ iterations starting with $Q=\mathcal{Q}$, $R=\mathcal{R}$, and $P=\mathcal{P}$.
 To isolate the contribution of each optimization component, we additionally train using the same stepsizes and initial conditions with $\eta_k=1$ and $\eta_k=0$.
 The behavior of the tracking cost and the constraint violation across iterations can be seen in Figure~\ref{fig:tracking_plots}.
 The proposed approach demonstrates the most efficient convergence, whereas the purely model-based method exhibits rapid improvement during the initial iterations but later becomes unstable and fails to converge.
-The purely zeroth-order method, on the other hand, achieves consistent progress, but at a significantly slower rate.
+The purely zeroth-order method, on the other hand, achieves consistent progress, but at a slower rate.
 The proposed hybrid strategy benefits from fast initial transients, enabled by the model, and improved long-term convergence, supported by zeroth-order correction.
 Notably, smaller values of $\gamma$, corresponding to greater reliance on the model, lead to faster initial convergence, but also to more pronounced instability.

 To further assess policy quality, we compare the trajectory generated by the trained controller with that obtained from tuning using the exact nonlinear model.
 As shown in Figure~\ref{fig:trajectory_plots}, the two trajectories exhibit strong qualitative agreement across all states.
-Quantitatively, the trained controller achieves a final cost of $1111.71$, compared to $1103.04$ for the controller optimized with perfect model knowledge.
+Quantitatively, the trained controller achieves a final cost of $1084.91$, compared to $1081.3$ for the controller optimized with perfect model knowledge.
 This corresponds to less than $1\%$ suboptimality, indicating that the learned parameters are nearly optimal despite using an approximate model and noisy gradients.